-As an Interdisciplinary Artist, my practice is located at the crossroads of sonic performance, new media, and expanded cinema.
+As an interdisciplinary artist, my practice is situated at the crossroads of sonic performance, land installation, and expanded cinema.
 In my iterative works, I largely explore the impossibility of the black body, the failure of mechanical optics, and the reverb of cultural dissonance.
-By remixing, fragmenting and abstracting my own positionality and history as a second generation, queer, black-indigenous, immigrant, born in Puerto Rico, and whose family emmigrated from the Dominican Republic--I utilize familial footage, 3d animation, and virtual reality to ridicule political disruption and to question ideas of comfort and belonging.
+By fragmenting my own positionality and history -I utilize familial footage, 3d animation, and land practices to remedy environmental and political disruption and to question ideas of comfort and belonging.

-By examining carnival and spiritual practices throughout the Caribbean and generally the Global South, my work takes on a necessary satirical approach to undermine the systems at play (spanning from mechanic to social), as a means to enact mutiny and to explore futurity.
+Through the examination of queer rave culture and carnival practices, my work takes on a necessary satirical approach to undermine the systems at play.
 In the act of reconciliation with generational and environmental trauma, I remap my body as a site of multitude, to fracture the autobiographical nature of my work.